Distributional convergence for the number of symbol comparisons used by QuickSort: Introduction, review of related literature and summary

-Until now, study of asymptotics for {\tt QuickSort}'s $S_n$ has been limited mainly to the expected value $\EE\,S_n$.
-Flll and Janson~\cite{fj2004} were the pioneers in that regard, obtaining, \emph{inter alia}, exact and asymptotic expressions for $\EE\,S_n$ [consult their Theorem~1.1, and note that the asymptotic expansion extends through terms of order~$n$ with a $O(\log n)$ remainder] when the keys are infinite binary strings and the bits within a key result from iid fair coin tosses.
-(We will refer to this model for key-generation as ``the standard binary source''.
-Equivalently, a key is generated by sampling uniformly from the unit interval, representing the result in binary notation, and dropping the leading ``binary point''.)\ \ They found that the expected number of bit comparisons required by {\QuickSort} to sort~$n$ keys is asymptotically equivalent to $\frac{1}{\ln 2}\,n \ln^2 n$, whereas the lead-order term of the expected number of \emph{key} comparisons is $2\,n \ln n$, smaller by a factor of order $\log n$.
-Now suppose that $N = (N(t): 0 \leq t < \infty)$ is a Poisson process with rate~$1$ and is independent of the generation of the keys, and let $S(t) := S_{N(t)}$.
-The authors also found for each fixed $1 \leq p < \infty$ an upper bound independent of $t \geq 1$ on the $L^p$-norm of
+Until now, study of asymptotics for \texttt{QuickSort}'s $S_n$ has been limited mainly to the expected value $\EE S_n$.
+Fill and Janson~\cite{fj2004} were the pioneers in that regard, obtaining, inter alia, exact and asymptotic expressions for $\EE S_n$ [consult their Theorem~1.1, and note that the asymptotic expansion extends through terms of order~$n$ with a $O(\log n)$ remainder] when the keys are infinite binary strings and the bits within a key result from i.i.d. fair coin tosses.
+(We will refer to this model for key-generation as ``the standard binary source.''
+Equivalently, a key is generated by sampling uniformly from the unit interval, representing the result in binary notation, and dropping the leading ``binary point.'')
+They found that the expected number of bit comparisons required by {\QuickSort} to sort~$n$ keys is asymptotically equivalent to $\frac{1}{\ln2} n \ln^2 n$, whereas the lead-order term of the expected number of \textit{key} comparisons is $2 n \ln n$, smaller by a factor of order $\log n$.
+Now suppose that $N = (N(t)\dvtx0 \leq t < \infty)$ is a Poisson process with rate~$1$ and is independent of the generation of the keys, and let $S(t) := S_{N(t)}$.
+The authors also found for each fixed $1 \leq p < \infty$ an upper bound independent of $t \geq1$ on the $L^p$-norm of

-(see \cite[Remark 5.1(a)]{fj2004} and the corresponding~\cite[Proposition 5.7]{fj2010}), leading them to speculate that $Y(t)$ might have a limiting distribution as $t \to \infty$.
+(see \cite{fj2004}, Remark 5.1(a), and the corresponding~\cite{fj2010}, Proposition 5.7), leading them to speculate that $Y(t)$ might have a limiting distribution as $t \to\infty$.
 We will see that a limiting distribution does indeed exist, not only for the standard binary source but for a wide range of sources, as well.

-Vall\'{e}e, Cl\'{e}ment, Fill, and Flajolet~\cite{vcff2009} greatly extended the scope of~\cite{fj2004} by establishing for much more general sources both an exact expression for $\EE\,S_n$ [consult their Proposition~3 and display~(8)] and an asymptotic expansion (see their Theorem~1) through terms of order~$n$ with a $o(n)$ remainder.
-For the broad class of sources~$\Sc$ considered, the expected number of symbol comparisons is of lead order $\frac{1}{h({\Sc})} n \ln^2 n$, where $h(\Sc)$ is the entropy of the source (see their Figure~1 for a definition).
+Vall\'{e}e et al.~\cite{vcff2009} greatly extended the scope of~\cite {fj2004} by establishing for much more general sources both an exact expression for $\EE S_n$ [consult their Proposition~3 and display~(8)] and an asymptotic expansion (see their Theorem~1) through terms of order~$n$ with a $o(n)$ remainder.
+For the broad class of sources~$\Sc $ considered, the expected number of symbol comparisons is of lead order $\frac{1}{h({\Sc})} n \ln^2 n$, where $h(\Sc)$ is the entropy of the source (see their Figure~1 for a definition).